sccashma/Filaments/README.md

-# Filament GUI Application
+# Filaments

+Filaments is a simple Windows 11 desktop application that helps 3D printing enthusiasts keep track of their filament collection.
+If you've ever lost important filament information—like brand, color, material, flushing volume, or calibration data—after a firmware update (especially from Bambu Lab printers), this app is for you.

+With Filaments, you can:
+ - Store detailed information about each filament spool
+ - View and manage your entire collection in one place
+ - Preserve important data that might otherwise be deleted by printer software updates

+To get started, simply download the latest setup.exe from the Releases page, install it on your Windows 11 machine, and launch the app—no technical experience needed.

+# For Contributers

+## Introduction

 This project is a simple GUI application designed to manage filament data using the MVP (Model-View-Presenter) architecture.
 It allows users to store, view, and update information about various filaments in a SQLite3 database.
+The requirement for this project came from the Bambulabs updates etc deleting or removing my filament data including calibration values and flushing volume values that are calibrated.

+If you are interested in helping to expand on this project, I welcome anyone with interest to reach out to me at [scottc.filaments@gmail.com](scottc.filaments@gmail.com)

 ## Project Structure